 General and administrative expenses consist primarily of personnel costs, including salaries, benefits, bonuses and stock-based compensation expense for our executive, finance, accounting, legal and human resources functions, as well as professional fees, occupancy costs, and other general overhead costs.
 We expect to incur additional general and administrative expenses in compliance, legal, investor relations, director's and officer's insurance, and professional services related to our compliance and reporting obligations as a public company.
-We also anticipate that as we continue to grow as a company our general and administrative expenses will increase on an absolute dollar basis.
-However, we expect our general and administrative expenses to decrease as a percentage of our total revenue over the next several years.
+We also anticipate that as we continue to grow as a company our general and administrative expenses to decrease as a percentage of our total revenue over the next several years.